 The 2020-2021 reported data are summarized as follows:

-- Nine (9) of the incidents were reported through the Community Concern Form, five (5) were reported by e-mail to the Office of College Life, three (3) were reported directly to the Department of Public Safety, and one (1) was reported by word of mouth.
+- Six (6) incidents were reported through the Community Concern Form, one (1) incident was reported by e-mail to the Office of College Life, and one (1) incident was reported directly to the Department of Public Safety.

-- Twelve (12) incidents were of race/ethnicity, gender identity, bias motivated by sex, or religion bias from students or student organizations and were captured from the student body.
+- Four (4) incidents were of race/ethnicity or gender identity bias from students and were captured from the student body.